Aslemammad/contextism/README.md

 Contextism has two hooks beside createStore function:

 - **useContext**: takes a React context and returns the value
-- **useStore**: takes two React contexts and returns two values of them, the same thing like in above way but with arguments
+- **useStore**: takes two React contexts and returns two values of them, the same thing like in the above way but with two arguments

 ```javascript
 // Store.jsx